viktorferenczi/the-history-java-viktorferenczi/README.md

+# The History

+**NOTE**: This is a Maven project with JUnit tests.
+For details, see the "Opening the project and running the tests" section below.

+## The assignment

 Petunia is a decent little country with a strong and wise leader.
 He sets wise laws in order to keep the country safe, stable, and prosperous.
 For example it is forbidden to use the word 'dictator' since it induces